 DVC and Florida Resident Annual Passes

-Disney Vacation Club members and Florida Residents can get Annual Passes for a lower price than the general public – $899 for a Platinum Pass and $999 for a Platinum Plus Pass.
-In order to get these prices, the DVC member must have their blue DVC Member ID card and personal ID when picking up the active pass at a ticket kiosk or Guest Relations location, and FL Residents must present proof of residency (check with WDW on valid documents).
+Disney Vacation Club members and Florida Residents may be able get Annual Passes for a lower price than the general public In order to get these prices, the DVC member must have their blue DVC Member ID card and personal ID when picking up the active pass at a ticket kiosk or Guest Relations location, and FL Residents must present proof of residency (check with WDW on valid documents).
 Note that when ordering an Annual Pass online or on the phone, you MUST go to a ticket booth or Guest Relations location before entering a park to activate the pass.

 These DVC/FL Resident Annual Passes are otherwise the same as their counterparts.

-Also available is the Gold Pass for DVC Members and Florida Residents, at $719.
+Also available is the Disney Sorcerer Pass for DVC Members and Florida Residents, at $899.
 It is the same as the Disney Incredi-Pass, except for some blockout dates where it cannot be used.
 As of 2021 blockout dates are the Wednesday-Saturday around Thanksgiving, and the last 14 days of December.
 Time around Easter was restricted on previous versions of the pass, but not currently.

 A DVC Member can only purchase APs at this price for themselves and members of their immediate family who reside in the same household.
 All adults must be present at time of purchase/activation, and must have valid personal ID with their address matching that of the DVC member.
 The DVC member MUST be present and also present their Member ID and Photo ID to receive the discounted tickets.